koinsaari/owasp-demo/README.md

 ## Contact

-For any inquiries, feel free to contact me via email at [aaro.koinsaari@proton.me](mailto:aaro.koinsaari@proton.me) or connect in LinkedIn: [aarokoinsaari](https://www.linkedin.com/in/AaroKoinsaari).
+For any inquiries, feel free to contact me via email at [aaro.koinsaari@protonmail.ch](mailto:aaro.koinsaari@protonmail.ch) or connect in LinkedIn: [aarokoinsaari](https://www.linkedin.com/in/AaroKoinsaari).